smoynes/elsie/README.md

 - concurrency and parallelism, _e.g._ communicating sequential processes, preemptive multitasking, multicore execution

-Maybe with a little dedication and blind ambition I will finally create FACECLOUD™️: an ad-supported, privacy-preserving, social-media smart-contract for personal clouds based, of course, on the LC-3! 💰💰💰

 Admittedly, some of these experiments seem pretty straightforward, while others appear daunting and complex; some are immediate goals but most mere thought experiments.
 Trying to do all of that work might indeed be a path in madness.

+Maybe, with some dedication and blind ambition I will, finally realize my lifelong ambition: to develop FACECLOUD™️, an ad-supported, privacy-preserving, social-media smart-contract for personal clouds based, of course, on the LC-3 ISA! 💰💰💰

-However, feel free to browse the code or follow the project if you enjoy the absurdist theatrics of a curious software engineer.
+In the meantime, feel free to browse the code or follow the project if you enjoy the absurdist theatrics of a curious software engineer.
 As ever, I seek to understand the essence of computing.

 You are welcome to reach out if you'd like to join me on this journey of exploration.

 ----